 The authors suggest that news organizations may need to reconsider how social media is used for branding, promotion and identity creation.
 Journalists face choosing between their jobs and personal online identities.
 “This choice presents a paradox: if journalists choose to present too much of a personal identity, they risk punishment by their employers,” the authors state.
 “If they present only a professional identity, they risk offending their audiences.”

-Related research: A 2015 study published in Digital Journalism, “Branding (Health) Journalism,” looks at how journalists covering specialty areas such as health are developing personal brands through social media.
-A 2013 study in Journalism & Mass Communication, “Audience Response to Brand Journalism: The Effect of Frame, Source, and Involvement,” focuses on consumers’ attitudes toward and reactions to brand journalism.
+- A 2015 study in Digital Journalism, “Branding (Health) Journalism,” looks at how journalists covering specialty areas such as health are developing personal brands through social media.